joelwking/Phantom-Cyber/README.md

 https://blog.phantom.us/2016/01/20/2016-playbook-app-contest/

 The F5 and Meraki app  contributions to the contest were recognized as a first place (tie) entry at the 17 June 2016 webinar.
-The apps will be discussed at the 26th August 2016 Phantom tech session.
+The apps will be discussed at the 26th August 2016 Phantom tech session: Video Tutorial https://my.phantom.us/video/23/

 http://www.slideshare.net/joelwking/10000-phantom-app-playbook-contest-f5-and-cisco-meraki

 The Ansible Tower app was developed for the second app challenge.